neilmehta31/neilmehta31/README.md

 ### Hi there 👋

 My name is Neil and I'm a computer science student at BITS Pilani, India.
 A Software Developer, passionate about Machine Learning & Data Science, with experience building Web applications and microservices with Node.js, Python, Java along with Machine Learning applications using Tensorflow, Pytorch, Keras, Scikit-learn and some other cool libraries and frameworks.
-I'm also interested in Blockchain and Computer Vision.
+I'm also interested in Blockchain, applications of blockchain in web3 domain and Computer Vision.
 Here's some info about me:

 ⚡ Work experience: <br>
 - Software Development Engineer intern at Gokwik - Enabling D2C Checkout with RTO Suite [Remote.
 Jan '23 - July '23]
 - Machine Learning Engineer intern at Central Electronics Engineering Research Institure - Building ML/DL models for texture recognintion.
-[Chennai, India.
+[Remote.
 Summer 2021]

 🔭 Current projects:
 - Smart Contarct Vulnerabilty detection using deep learning